clean-code-craft-p-1/typewise-alert-py/README.md

 ## About this repository

-The objective of the code is to monitor battery temperature and prevent damage:
+The objective of the code is to monitor equipment temperature and prevent damage.
+Think of an x-ray tube, for example.

 - Classify the temperature measurement as being too high or too low.
 This classification depends on the type of cooling.
-With active cooling, the battery can reach higher temperatures before taking action.
+With active cooling, the equipment can reach higher temperatures before taking action.
 - Transmit the classification to take action: When the system has a controller, send the classification to it.
 In the absence of a controller, send the classification via email.
 In this project, the transmission is 'simulated' by printing on the console.

 The [GitHub Actions](https://docs.github.com/en/actions) in this project implement several workflows: